 - Sensitive to incorrect charging

-- Does very well with slower discharge rates
+- It does very well with slower discharge rates

 Verdict: So which is better?
 The AGM or the Gel battery?

-Even though each battery technology will present advantages for specific UPS and solar applications as well as other uses, the battery specifications are more important to consider.
+Even though each battery technology will present advantages for specific UPS and solar applications and other uses, the battery specifications are more important to consider.

 The most important elements to look at are the charging sources and electrical load, and then choose a battery that works for you in the operating temperature range.

-However, we will need to select a battery as the winner of this review – and in this case, we choose the AGM battery as it has a higher general-purpose use compared to the gel battery.
-Both of them are good choices though, and your final choice will depend on your own requirements.
+However, we will need to select a battery as the winner of this review – and in this case, we choose the AGM battery as it has a higher general-purpose use than the gel battery.

 Frequently asked questions